nhsuk/sexual-health-service-finder/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome patches to the NHS.UK Beta products, as long as you follow these guidelines:
+We welcome patches to NHS.UK products, as long as you follow these guidelines:

 ## Git workflow